 Instructions

-- Melt butter and bring to a boil.
-Simmer over medium heat for approximately 5 minutes.
+- In a heavy bottom saucepan, melt butter over low heat and bring to a boil.
+Simmer over low flame for approximately 5 minutes, being careful not to burn the butter.

 - Gradually add flour, while stirring over medium heat for 5 additional minutes.

-- Continue to stir until the mixture turns dark tan in color.
+- Continue to roast and stir the mixture over low heat until the it turns dark tan and has a nutty aroma.
 This should take approximately 20 minutes.

-- Mix date molasses and water in a small saucepan and bring to a boil.
+- Mix date molasses and water in a separate small saucepan and bring to a boil.
 Carefully pour the molasses into the roux (flour and butter mixture).
-Mix thoroughly until completely combined.ย There should be no streaks of light and dark colors.
-The mixture should be a solid brown color.
+Mix thoroughly until completely combined.
+There should be no streaks of light and dark colors.
+The halwa mixture should be a solid brown color.

 Notes

-- I halved the original recipe found in my cookbook.
-If you want to make more, double the recipe.
+- I halved the original halwa recipe found in my cookbook to make a smaller batch, you can easily double the recipe.

 - The halwa should be approximately 1" thick.
 Use a pan that will allow you to achieve this thickness.
 If the pan is too large the halwa will not be thick enough.

-- If the halwa doesn't come out as thick as you'd like, just reheat it briefly in the same saucepan then add to a smaller pan or dish.
+- If this halwa recipe doesn't come out as thick as you'd like, just reheat it briefly in the same saucepan then pour into a smaller pan or dish.

 Tom Z says